Invariant theory and the W_{1+\infty} algebra with negative integral central charge

-\baselineskip=13pt plus 2pt minus 2pt ABSTRACT.
-The vertex algebra $\cW_{1+\infty,c}$ with central charge $c$ may be defined as a module over the universal central extension of the Lie algebra of differential operators on the circle.
-For an integer $n\geq 1$, it was conjectured in the physics literature that $\cW_{1+\infty,-n}$ should have a minimal strong generating set consisting of $n^2+2n$ elements.
-Using a free field realization of $\cW_{1+\infty,-n}$ due to Kac-Radul, together with a deformed version of Weyl's first and second fundamental theorems of invariant theory for the standard representation of $GL_n$, we prove this conjecture.
-A consequence is that the irreducible, highest-weight representations of $\cW_{1+\infty,-n}$ are parametrized by a closed subvariety of $\C^{n^2+2n}$.
+The vertex algebra $\mathcal{W}_{1+\infty,c}$ with central charge $c$ may be defined as a module over the universal central extension of the Lie algebra of differential operators on the circle.
+For an integer $n\geq 1$, it was conjectured in the physics literature that $\mathcal{W}_{1+\infty,-n}$ should have a minimal strong generating set consisting of $n^2+2n$ elements.
+Using a free field realization of $\mathcal{W}_{1+\infty,-n}$ due to Kac-Radul, together with a deformed version of Weyl's first and second fundamental theorems of invariant theory for the standard representation of $GL_n$, we prove this conjecture.
+A consequence is that the irreducible, highest-weight representations of $\mathcal{W}_{1+\infty,-n}$ are parametrized by a closed subvariety of $\mathbb{C}^{n^2+2n}$.}